Can I sow grass seed now?

 The answer to this question is yes.
-You can successfully sow grass seeds any time of the year, but it is best done in the months between spring and late autumn.
+You can successfully sow grass seed at any time of the year, but it is best done in the months between spring and late autumn.

-It is advisable to sow grass seed when temperatures are 8-10 degrees and above consistently for two weeks with no adverse weather conditions forecast (no snow, frost, storms or floods).
-Hopefully, we are past that now (you never quite know with UK weather) but always consult a 2-week forecast before planning to sow.
+The best time to sow grass seed is when temperatures are 8-10 degrees and above consistently for two weeks with no adverse weather conditions on your local weather forecast (no snow, frost, storms or floods).
+Hopefully, we are past that by now (but you never quite know with UK weather!) - for this reason, it's best to always consult a 2-week forecast before planning to sow grass seed.

 Also, be aware of nighttime temperatures dropping; if they should drop to maybe 6/7 degrees, germination will still proceed, but if they are dropping to lower than this and even minus temperatures, then it's still not warm enough to seed.